untari/support.eventyay.com/orders-attendees/How-to-export-and-download-the-orders-list-of-my-event.md

 ![order-attendees](/images/How-to-export-and-download-the-orders-list-of-my-event-1.png)

 ### 2. Event dashboard
-Choose the event you want to export the orders list, Then select `event dashboard`.
+Choose the event you want to export the orders list, then select `event dashboard`.
 ![order-attendees](/images/How-to-export-and-download-the-orders-list-of-my-event-2.png)

 ### 3. Select `tickets` and choose `orders`